bhklab/EpiStromaImmune/README.md

 Step1: Combine Immune and Fibrosis and split the patients by 60H and 40L
 Step2: Combine Interferon and Cholesterol and split by 50H and 50L

+Kappa statistic-

+"Kappa-CDMetasigs.R": This code is used to calculate the Kappa statistic for each metasignature along with the combined Immune+Fibrosis
+"Kappa-EDMetasigs.R": This code is used to calculate the Kappa statistic for each metasignature along with the combined Colesterol+Interferon